 - dizziness and headaches

 - rapid heartbeat (palpitations)

 - anxiety and irritability

 - trembling hands

-How you react to caffeine depends on your body mass, state of health, metabolism, and whether or not your body is used to getting regular doses of caffeine.
-Generally speaking, 400 mg per day or less is considered an acceptable dose of caffeine.
+How you react to caffeine depends on your body mass, health and metabolism.
+It also depends on whether your body is used to getting regular doses of caffeine and how much you have in one serving.
+Research suggests that 400mg per day or less is an acceptable dose of caffeine for the general population.

 Approximate caffeine levels per serve include:

 - chocolate drinks: 5–10mg per 250ml